BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from approximately five thousand construction related expert witness designations, the Driscoll, Texas Construction Expert Directory delivers a comprehensive construction and design expert support solution to legal professionals and construction practice groups seeking effective resolution of construction defect and claims matters.
-BHA provides construction related consulting and expert witness support services to the construction industry's leading builders and developers, legal professionals, and owners, as well as a variety of state and local government agencies.
-Utilizing in house resources which comprise design experts, civil / structural engineers, ICC Certified Inspectors, ASPE certified professional estimators, the firm brings a wealth of experience and local capabilities to Driscoll and the surrounding areas.
+Through more than 4500 construction claims related expert witness designations, the Driscoll, Texas Construction Expert Directory provides a single point of reference for construction defect and claims related support to attorneys and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
+BHA provides construction related trial support and expert consulting services to the construction industry's most recognized companies, legal professionals, Fortune 500 builders, CGL carriers, owners, as well as a variety of state and local government agencies.
+Employing in house resources which include registered architects, professional engineers, licensed general and specialty contractors, the organization brings national experience and local capabilities to Driscoll and the surrounding areas.

 Construction Expert Witness News & Info